malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Mini-map](pics/map/minimap.png "Example of mini-map")

 The mini-map, in the upper right corner, gives you a glance of the full map.
 You can move rapidly through the map by clicking and dragging in the mini-map.
+Dots of different colors indicate different kind of objects, for example green is your units, blue is enemy's structures, purple is magma spots.

 ## In-game menu